 The Planning Department are currently the department responsible for the granting of a licence for an outdoor event with entertainment content with an audience exceeding 5,000 people.
-On receipt of the draft event management plan as part of the licence application they will distribute the plan to other sections of the Council, Gardaí and the Health Authorities for their observations and/or recommendations.
-When a licence application is put on file for public inspection, it will again be this department who will process enquires and receive observations and submissions on the proposed event from members of the public.
-Following preliminary and preevent consultation meetings with the event organisers to clarify/change any aspect of the proposed plan, this department will make the decision on the granting of the licence and/or the imposition of conditions recommended by the statutory agencies.
+On receipt of the draft event management plan as part of the licence application they will distribute the plan to other sections of the Council, Gardaí and the Health Services Executive for their observations and/or recommendations.
+When a licence application is put on file for public inspection, it will again be the Planning Department who will process enquires and receive observations and submissions on the proposed event from members of the public.

+Following preliminary and pre- event consultation meetings with the event organisers to clarify/ change any aspect of the proposed plan, the Planning Department will make the decision on the granting of the licence and/or the imposition of conditions recommended by the statutory agencies.

-Requests for an event with an audience of less than 5,000 should be forwarded to the local authority, depending on where the event is being held.
+Requests for an event with an audience of less than 5,000 being held on public space should be forwarded to the local authority, relative to where the event is being held.